Houston Airbag Injury Lawyer

 Airbags can also be problematic when the devices themselves are defective.
 If you own a car, you might have received a notice about an airbag recall.
 That’s because Takata airbags, in particular, have been known to spontaneously explode.
 This can cause shrapnel and debris to expel into the vehicle cabin, resulting in serious burns, eye injuries, and puncture wounds.
-When defective airbags cause injuries, it’s important to discuss a product liability lawsuit with a lawyer.
+When defective airbags cause injuries, it’s important to discuss a product liability lawsuit with an experienced lawyer.
 The manufacturer could be liable.

 We Handle All Airbag Injury Cases in Houston

 At Brian White & Associates, our attorneys have been advocating on behalf of car accident victims in Houston for decades.
 With more than 45 years of combined experience, we’ve seen just how devastating a crash can be.
 We’ve also witnessed what a tremendous impact a financial settlement or jury award can have.
 Many times, a substantial recovery can make a difference in a crash victim’s life for years to come.

 That’s why we are prepared to do whatever we can to help you recover the compensation you need and deserve for your airbag injuries.
 We represent clients who have sustained airbag trauma including: